 - If your complaint concerns an official working in a national police unit (such as the National Bureau of Investigation or Police University College), please submit your complaint to the national unit in which said official works or in which the erroneous action took place.

-- If your complaint concerns more than one police unit, a specific police chief, the head of a national police unit or an official belonging to the National Police Board, please submit your complaint to the National Police Board by mail at the address National Police Board, PO Box 22, 00521 Helsinki or by email to [email protected].
+- If your complaint concerns more than one police unit, a specific police chief, the head of a national police unit or an official belonging to the National Police Board, please submit your complaint to the National Police Board by mail at the address National Police Board, PO Box 1000, 02151 Espoo or by email to email@example.com.